Kinovarobotics/Kinova-kortex2_Gen3_G3L/api_python/doc/markdown/references/msg_Common_SafetyNotification.md

 ## Overview / Purpose

-Message that contains a Safety event
+Message that contains a safety event

 ## Class members